The Performance Benefits of Lactate Threshold Testing and Training

-Whether you are a triathlete, runner, skier, cyclist, or rower, as an endurance athlete you need accurate physiological data to guide and monitor your training by.
+Whether you are a triathlete, runner, skier, cyclist, or rower, endurance athletes need accurate physiological data to guide and monitor training.
 Lactate threshold is one of the most commonly, and effectively, used performance markers used by many athletes and coaches.
-The point is to learn the highest intensity at which you race and train before hitting the wall from high levels of blood lactate hinder your performance.
+The point of lactate threshold testing is to learn the highest intensity you can sustain before high levels of blood lactate hinder your performance.

 What is Lactate Threshold?

 The glycolytic system is fast but it’s less efficient and produces less energy, per unit of fuel burned, than the aerobic system.
 Your body has to clear the lactate from the blood and working muscles and process it back to useable fuels, and lactate threshold is the point at which production outstrips the clearing process and higher levels of blood lactate start to accumulate in the muscles.

 Why Lactate Threshold Matters

 Your lactate threshold essentially defines the upper limit of your sustainable efforts in training and competition.
 Once you cross over and rely more heavily on your glycolytic system for energy, you’re exercising on borrowed time.
 The accumulation of blood lactate will hinder your muscles’ ability to contract, and you will be forced to slow down or stop.

 Being able to do more work at lactate threshold also means maintaining a lighter pace is even easier.
 While your main rivals are burning energy fast, riding at their limits, you can stay right with them and rely primarily on your aerobic system.
 This saves valuable energy for hard efforts later, like the run leg of a triathlon, a long climb to the finish line, or a sprint.